Lordship of Ireland

-The Lordship of Ireland (Tiarnas na hÉireann), sometimes referred to retrospectively as Anglo-Norman Ireland, was the part of Ireland ruled by the King of England (styled as "Lord of Ireland") and controlled by loyal Anglo-Norman Lords between 1177 and 1542.
-The lordship was created following the Anglo-Norman invasion of Ireland in 1169–1171.
-It was a papal fief, granted to the Plantagenet kings of England by the Holy See, via Laudabiliter.
-As the Lord of Ireland was also the King of England, he was represented locally by a governor, variously known as the Justiciar, Lieutenant, Lord Lieutenant or Lord Deputy.
+The Lordship of Ireland, (Note: "Lordship of Ireland" is a modern name; it was not used as the name of the territory during its existence.) also referred to as the English lordship in Ireland or Anglo-Norman Ireland, was the part of Ireland ruled by the King of England (styled as "Lord of Ireland") and controlled by loyal Anglo-Norman lords from 1177 to 1542.
+The lordship was a dependency of England, created following the Anglo-Norman invasion of Ireland.
+As the Lord of Ireland was also the King of England, he was represented locally by a governor, variously known as the Justiciar, Lieutenant, or Lord Deputy.

-The kings of England claimed lordship over the whole island, but in reality the king's rule only ever extended to parts of the island.
-The rest of the island – referred to subsequently as Gaelic Ireland – remained under the control of various Gaelic Irish kingdoms or chiefdoms, who were often at war with the Anglo-Normans.
+In 1170 and 1171, Anglo-Norman lords conquered swathes of territory from the Gaelic Irish.
+King Henry II of England arrived in Ireland with a large army in 1171.
+The Anglo-Norman lords, several Irish kings, and the Irish church leadership submitted to him.
+Pope Adrian IV had allegedly issued a papal bull, Laudabiliter, granting Henry the right to invade Ireland to enforce the Gregorian Reform.
+The 1175 Treaty of Windsor acknowledged Henry as overlord of the conquered lands, and the High King of Ireland, Ruaidrí Ua Conchobair, as overlord of the rest of Ireland.
+However, in 1177 Henry made his son John "Lord of Ireland" and encouraged his subordinates to conquer more land.
+Thereafter, the kings of England claimed lordship over the whole island, but in reality the king's rule only ever extended to parts of the island.
+The rest of Ireland – later referred to as Gaelic Ireland – remained under the control of various Gaelic Irish kingdoms or chiefdoms, who were often at war with the Anglo-Normans.

-The area under English rule and law grew and shrank over time, and reached its greatest extent in the late 13th and early 14th centuries.
-The lordship then went into decline, brought on by its invasion by Scotland in 1315–1318, the Great Famine of 1315–1317, and the Black Death of the 1340s.
+The area under English rule and law grew and shrank over time, reaching its greatest extent in the late 13th and early 14th centuries.
+The English lordship then went into decline, brought on by a Scottish invasion in 1315–1318, a concurrent famine, and the Black Death of the 1340s.
 The fluid political situation and Norman feudal system allowed a great deal of autonomy for the Anglo-Norman lords in Ireland, who carved out earldoms for themselves and had almost as much authority as some of the native Gaelic kings.
 Some Anglo-Normans became Gaelicised and rebelled against the English administration.
 The English attempted to curb this by passing the Statutes of Kilkenny (1366), which forbade English settlers from taking up Irish law, language, custom and dress.
+From the 15th century, direct English rule in Ireland was limited to an area on the east coast called the English Pale.
 The period ended with the creation of the Kingdom of Ireland in 1542.